Search News Releases

 Fact Sheet: Butter Sculpting

-- The butter sculpting booth (in the Dairy Building, corner of Judson Avenue and Underwood Street) is a Minnesota State Fair exhibit sponsored by Midwest Dairy Association’s nearly 3,500 dairy farmers.
+- The butter sculpting booth (in the Dairy Building, corner of Judson Avenue and Underwood Street) is a Midwest Dairy Minnesota State Fair exhibit sponsored by Minnesota’s nearly 3,500 dairy farmers.
 It’s one of the most popular attractions at the fair.

 - On opening day of the State Fair, the newly crowned Princess Kay of the Milky Way has her likeness carved in butter.
 The sculpting continues throughout the fair with the other 11 Princess Kay finalists serving as models for butter sculptures.